stephen • simon • phil • cathy

 Phil is the author of Counter-Tourism: The Handbook (Triarchy Press, 2012), Counter-Tourism: A Pocketbook (Triarchy Press, 2012), A Sardine Street Box of Tricks [a handbook for making mis-guided tours] with Simon Persighetti (Triarchy Press, 2012) and Mythogeography (Triarchy Press, 2010).

-Cathy is currently Senior Lecturer and Director of Research in Drama at the University of Exeter.
+Cathy is Associate Professor in Theatre and Performance at the University of Exeter.
 She has published widely on Dramaturgy and Site, including Dramaturgy and Performance (2008, co-author Synne Behrndt), with translations into Polish, Slovenian and Arabic.
 Her articles have appeared in Performance Research, Contemporary Theatre Review, New Theatre Quarterly, Studies in Theatre and Performance and other peer-reviewed journals.
-She is now under contract with Palgrave Macmillan to write a book on Dramaturgy and Architecture, is principal investigator on an AHRC network grant researching the politics of interactive and site-based dramaturgies, and is on the steering group of a further AHRC network into walking art.
-For updates on research, see my blog site.
+Her monograph, Dramaturgy and Architecture: Theatre, Utopia and the Built Environment, was published by Palgrave Macmillan in 2015.
+She was principal investigator on an AHRC network grant researching the politics of interactive and site-based dramaturgies, and was on the steering group of a further AHRC network into walking art.
+For updates on research, see her blog site.
 Cathy’s early experience was as a playwright with commissions from The Common Players, Orchard Theatre, the Northcott Theatre and Paines Plough, but her practice has shifted through her work with Wrights & Sites and her investigation of performance writing and dramaturgy (the focus of a practice-based AHRC research project in 2008).